 - Reproductive problems: These issues are more common in boys, and may lead to decreased fertility.

 Cystic fibrosis affects the sweat glands in a different way.
 The sweat does not become thick, but instead contains high levels of salt, resulting in salty skin.

 While cystic fibrosis is a chronic, progressive disease, improved treatments have significantly extended life expectancy for children with the condition.
-Approximately 2,500 babies are born with the disorder each year in the U.S., and over half of the almost 30,000 people in the US living with CF are adults.
-The average age of survival has steadily increased over the years and is presently around 40 years of age.
+Approximately 2,500 babies are born with the disorder each year in the United States, and over half of the almost 30,000 people in the U.S. living with CF are adults.
+The average age of survival has steadily increased over the years and is presently around 44 years of age.